 Descending steadily, the AT dives through a lush, low-canopy forest filled with fern and wildflowers, a shady respite and contrast from the sunny, open balds on the Highlands.
 The hike crosses several small, seasonal creeks, descending steadily as the trail carves through a series of sharp switchbacks and passes a shallow cave.
 The trail runs through a shady, young hardwood forest, passing a large campsite and summiting Yellow Mountain at 2.8 miles.

 Descending Yellow Mountain, the trail carves through another series of sharp switchbacks, passing a campsite at 3.1 miles.
-The hike descends through Deep Gap, passing the small, rustic Deep Gap AT shelter at 3.3 miles.
+The hike descends through Deep Gap, passing the small, rustic Stan Murray AT shelter at 3.3 miles.

-The hike rolls elevation through a forest filled with enormous, tall fern and large rock outcrops.
+The hike rolls elevation through a forest filled with tall fern and enormous rock outcrops.
 Reaching Yellow Mountain Gap at 5.2 miles, the hike hangs a right on a blue-blazed side trail, descending through a wide clearing filled with vibrant wildflowers.
 Keeping right at forks on the trail, reaches a gravel road, turning right.
-The forest canopy clears, reaching a wide, grassy, level meadow and catching views of the red-clad Overmountain Shelter at the end of the clearing.
+The forest canopy clears, reaching a large, grassy meadow and catching views of the red-clad Overmountain Shelter at the end of the clearing.

 Views from the two-story barn stretch to the rolling grasslands on Little Hump Mountain to the east, and southbound into the Roaring Creek Valley.
-Renovated in 1983, the historic barn offers picnic table seating, a generously-sized fire pit, and ample room in its second story for AT thru-hikers making the epic, 2000+ mile journey from Georgia’s Springer Mountain to Katahdin in Maine.
+The historic barn, renovated in 1983, offers picnic table seating, a generously-sized fire pit, and ample room in its second story for AT thru-hikers making the epic, 2000+ mile journey from Georgia’s Springer Mountain to Katahdin in Maine.

 More Roan Mountain hiking adventures